patrickbwarren/qgis3-survex-import/README.md

 embedded in the .3d file.
-The input filter uses this to identify the CRS: if the string contains an [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) number then the input filter uses that to fix the CRS; otherwise a CRS is created using the proj4 string directly.
+The input filter uses this to identify the CRS: if the string contains an [EPSG](https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset) number then that determines the CRS; otherwise a CRS is created using the proj4 string directly.
 If the .3d file does not
-contain a CS proj4 string (it was generated without `*cs` commands in the source .svx files), then the input filter fall backs onto a CRS selector dialog.
+contain a CS proj4 string then the input filter fall backs onto a CRS selector dialog.

 In some cases